[This post was updated January 2023]

-It has three sections – Getting Started, Understanding the Basics, and Getting Actionable Information.
+This blog has 3 sections: Getting Started, Understanding the Basics, and Getting Actionable Information.

 SECTION 1: GETTING STARTED

-Visit the Google Analytics home screen, Click Audience and then Overview to get to the start.
+Visit the Google Analytics home screen, and get started by clicking Audience and then Overview.

-Bounce Rate for every website is different, so it’s not really worth comparing yourself to others.
-Just focus on lowering yours for the pages that count.
+Bounce Rate is different for every website, so it’s not really worth comparing yourself to others.
+Just focus on lowering your Bounce Rate for the pages that count for your business.

 TAKE A MOMENT TO EXPLORE YOUR ACCOUNT

-The first step to learning a piece of software like Google Analytics is to just explore.
+The first step to learning a piece of software like Google Analytics is just to explore.
+Don’t be nervous!
 Click on every tab and link to see what the statistics show.
 This will give you additional familiarity with the system.

 Go through all the tabs, including Acquisition and Behavior.
-In the below screenshot, you’ll see the various types of data available to you under the Audience tab.
-You’ll be able to see which countries people are coming from to arrive at your site, the percentage that are on mobile devices and more.
+You’ll see various types of data available to you under the Audience tab.
+You’ll be able to see information such as: which countries people are coming from to arrive at your site, the percentage that are on mobile devices, and much more.

 THE NUMBERS DON’T MATTER – IT’S THE STORY THAT THE NUMBERS TELL WHICH MATTERS